It all started when…

 Each year we play seven or eight performances, opening and closing the Summer Concert Series at the Corte Madera Town Center and, if the weather permits, during the Christmas season.
 The band also plays each year at the Fourth of July Parade, the Corte Madera Octoberfest, the Summer Music Concert Series at the Corte Madera Piccolo Pavilion, and has played several times at the Golden Gate Park Band Festival.

-Band practices began in at an empty store in the Corte Madera Center, then moved to the Corte Madera Town Council Chamber, and now practice every Thursday night from 7 pm – 9:15 pm in the Music Room at Neil Cummins School in Corte Madera.
+Band practices began in at an empty store in the Corte Madera Center, then moved to the Corte Madera Town Council Chamber, and now practice every Thursday night from 7 pm – 9:15 pm.

 Rita Zigas followed Anthony Adessa as conductor of the Band, and when she went to England to teach, Benedetta Dalbesio took the baton, followed by Anthony Gallardo.
 Since then, Mark Peabody and Daniel Thompson have conducted.
 The conductor is a paid position.
 The conductor buys the music with the approval of the Band members and conducts all rehearsals and performances.
 Our current conductor is Mark Neymoyten.